Bryan-Nolan/coder-survey/README.md

 [W3 Schools] (https://www.w3schools.com/)
 [Python.org](https://www.python.org/)

+Also used the Code Institute material and notes for help.

 [Back to top ⇧](#)

 ## Acknowledgements

 Credit to Kasia for help and chats during this project.
 My mentor Maria who had great insight and guided me in the right direction.
-My classmates and my children Heather for her artistic eye and advising me on colours and also testing and Cormac for his help testing.
+My classmates and my children Heather and Cormac for help testing.

 [Back to top ⇧](#)